LySlikker/cpp-httplib/README.md

 # cpp-httplib
 The Only C++ Web Server Repo you'll need!
-Comes with client librabry A C++11 single-file header-only cross platform HTTP/HTTPS library.
+Comes with client library.

 It's extremely easy to setup.
 Just include the **httplib.h** file in your code!